 Starting at the long end of the dough closest to you, roll up into a long cylinder, pinching seams on the long side of the roll closed.

-Line an 8-inch by 4-inch loaf pan with a piece of parchment paper long enough to hang over sides (this helps easily lift the bread from pan after baking).
+Line an 8 x 4-inch loaf pan with a piece of parchment paper long enough to hang over sides.
+This helps easily lift the bread from pan after baking.

 Remove rolled dough from fridge, then use a very sharp knife to cut the dough lengthwise, making 2 filled strips.

-Twist strips together into a braid, then twist again into a figure 8 and transfer shaped dough into the prepared loaf pan.
+Twist strips together into a braid, then twist again into a figure eight and transfer shaped dough into the prepared loaf pan.

 Cover pan with a towel (or see tip below) and let sit in a warm spot until it is puffed and risen to the rim of the pan, 60 to 75 minutes.
 About 20 minutes before the second rise is done, preheat the oven to 350 F with an oven rack in the center.

 When the dough is risen, brush the top with olive oil, then sprinkle remaining Parmesan over top.